Intercult invited four socially engaged and changemaking women artists and practitioners to present the frame of their community building methodology.

 What makes it very interesting for me is to stage this unimagined narrative that is woven by the community itself, yet artistically.

 My artistic approach tends to deconstruct the intimidating collage of lining up the different community groups so that they don’t get to perform only what they usually do.
 The mission is to reconstruct new images where the community groups equally with professional artists are given new and most often strange tasks in order to create layered images, which will collectively retell the collective stories.
 Trusting the traditions and talents of the participants, and their practices, also pushing the limits of the imagination to regenerate the possessed technique in new forms.
 Everyone in this process is a pro star.
+This entails a second phase of training and workshops with the local community members.
+These workshops may end up being held in the backyard of a factory, if I am working with factory workers, or in the canteen of a mobile company during the employees’ breaks, or at the harbor as early morning as 5am if I am working with fishermen.
+Together round the clock, I hop along my team from one location to another, training, dreaming away and sculpting a fraction of the coin!

 Parallel to the community work on the ground, another layer of the work is massively around inspiring the professional artistic, music and scenography teams.
 Consequently, forming the first major bridge between the local and the professional; a solid collaborative production team that is highly flexible to adapt to building the collective musical score, and the scenography narrative elements is key for putting up such large- scale spectacles involving community members.

+The outcome is a true meeting, a thin line between the professional performer, maker and the community member /amateur is devised.
 Equality on stage along with community empowerment by giving access to high caliber artistic direction and production elements is an act of inclusion, participation, ownership and a lifetime transformative experience towards the arts, both for participants and audience.
 Finally, it is a new warm memory of rediscovering and reshaping the usual experiences in our towns for generations to come.